-Advances in the areas of genomics, proteomics, and biomarker validating studies have altered the landscape of cancer research [70].
-Using a core set of data elements, informed by the standards established by the Cancer Protocol Templates (CAP) Cancer Checklists; the protocols recommended by the Association of Directors of Anatomic and Surgical Pathology (ADASP); and the North American Association of Central Cancer Registry (NAACCR) elements for epidemiology, therapy and follow-up data; researchers at the University of Pittsburgh Medical Center were able to set up a Mesothelioma Virtual Tissue Bank (MVB).
-The MVB contained a number of core data elements (CDEs), which cover different areas, such as epidemiologic data, clinical history, pathology data and follow-up data including treatment, recurrence, and vital status.
-The data was taken from a cancer registry as the NAACCR works to develop consensus standards that almost all of the registries in the United States and Canada have adopted.
-By creating CDEs, the data fields in the registries can be divided into those that are required, and those that are condition specific, which must be filled out when a respective biospecimen is entered.
+Advances in the areas of genomics, proteomics, and biomarker validating studies have altered the landscape of cancer research.70 Researchers at the University of Pittsburgh Medical Center set up a Mesothelioma Virtual Tissue Bank (MVB) using a core set of data elements informed by the standards established by the Cancer Protocol Templates (CAP) Cancer Checklists, the protocols recommended by the Association of Directors of Anatomic and Surgical Pathology (ADASP), and the North American Association of Central Cancer Registry (NAACCR) elements for epidemiology, therapy, and follow-up data.
+The MVB contained core data elements (CDEs), which cover different areas, such as epidemiologic data, clinical history, pathology data, and follow-up data including treatment, recurrence, and vital status.
+The data were taken from a cancer registry as the NAACCR works to develop consensus standards that almost all the registries in the United States and Canada have adopted.
+By creating CDEs, the data fields in the registries can be divided into those that are required and those that are condition specific, which must be filled out when a respective biospecimen is entered.
 These elements can be collected as part of the normal workflow of a medical center.
 Data requests for this information can be submitted using a standard API which de-identifies the data based on national privacy regulations, and can be shared between physicians as each of the CDEs uses controlled vocabularies which ensures the semantic content is not disrupted.

-Another study from the University of Tennessee Health Science Center [71] evaluated the use of HIE within an emergency department and the resulting reduction in repeated diagnostic imaging for emergency back pain.
+Another study from the University of Tennessee Health Science Center71 evaluated the use of HIE within an emergency department and the resulting reduction in repeated diagnostic imaging for emergency back pain.
 Over 800 qualifying back pain visits to an ED over a two-year period were included in the study, and a regional HIE was used to access the patient's record during the visit.
-The study concluded that the use of HIE is associated with 64 percent of lower odds of repeatable diagnostic imaging in the evaluation of back pain.
+The study concluded that the use of HIE is associated with 64 percent lower odds of repeatable diagnostic imaging in the evaluation of back pain.
 This has the potential effect of reducing hospital readmissions for conditions such as lumbago and sciatica.
-Repeated diagnostic imaging could be considered an interoperability-sensitive measure.

-Work conducted by the Joint Commission documented the weaknesses in using an EHR to assess quality of care for outpatients with heart failure [72].
-While the automated review of EHR data is similar to a manual review of electronic notes for items such as prescription of beta-blockers or assessing left ventricle ejection fraction (LVEF) measurement, it was noticeably lower in some areas, such as the prescription of warfarin for atrial fibrillation.
-The study opens up the possibility that adding additional information to medical records from other systems such as Qualified Clinical Data Registries (QCDRs) apart from the EHR may potentially correct that weakness.
-Finally, researchers at Weill Cornell Medical College [73] studied 1,154 unique patients that were eligible in 2008 for 12 quality measures that were NATIONAL QUALITY FORUM part of the Meaningful Use program.
-The intent of the study was to identify how accurate the electronic reporting was on these measures, which included those on asthma medication, cancer screening, diabetes, influenza and pneumococcal vaccinations, and IVD.
+Work conducted by The Joint Commission documented the weaknesses in using an EHR to assess quality of care for outpatients with heart failure.
+While the automated review of EHR data is similar to a manual review of electronic notes for items such as prescription of beta-blockers or assessing left ventricle ejection fraction (LVEF) measurement, it was noticeably lower in some areas, such as in the prescription of warfarin for atrial fibrillation.
+The study opens up the possibility that adding additional information to medical records from other systems such as Qualified Clinical Data Registries (QCDRs) apart from the

+EHR may potentially correct that weakness.
+Finally, researchers at Weill Cornell Medical College73 studied 1,154 unique patients against 12 quality measures that were part of the Meaningful Use program.
+The study intended to identify how accurate the electronic reporting was on these measures, which included those on asthma medication, cancer screening, diabetes, influenza, and pneumococcal vaccinations, and IVD.
 The results indicate the sensitivity of electronic reporting ranges from 46 percent to 98 percent per measure.
-This variation in accuracy threatens the validity of electronic reporting and with the complexity of electronic measures increasing, it is important to ensure that all of the needed data elements are contained in the medical record without significantly interrupting workflow.
+This variation in accuracy threatens the validity of electronic reporting, and with the complexity of electronic measures increasing, it is important to ensure that all the needed data elements are contained in the medical record without significantly interrupting workflow.